 The Statement of Purpose Answers Why You Want to Enrol in a Particular UK University

 You are encouraged to write a few lines on why you want to study at this particular university in the United Kingdom.
 Next, you need to tell the university’s admissions department why you chose this university over other universities in the UK.
 For the course you wish to apply for, you should speak about the course contents and about the course outcomes.
-As a student of choosing the particular course, you should also include clear goals about how the individual modules may contribute towards your long term career i.e what would be the learning outcome for your career development.
+As a student choosing a particular course, you should also include clear goals about how the individual modules may contribute towards your long-term career i.e. what would be the learning outcome for your career development.

 Write a Proper Conclusion to Conclude the Statement of the Purpose

-After you have emphasised your eagerness to study in a UK university and have listed all the relevant qualities, the last thing you need to do is to conclude your Statement of Purpose with a proper conclusion.
+After you have emphasized your eagerness to study at a UK university and have listed all the relevant qualities, the last thing you need to do is to conclude your Statement of Purpose with a proper conclusion.
 Your conclusion needs to sound positive and formal.

-A well-written conclusion creates a lasting impact and expresses how enrolling in this programme can help you succeed in your chosen career.
-The conclusion also highlights your determination and motivation to study in the UK university.
+A well-written conclusion creates a lasting impact and expresses how enrolling in this program can help you succeed in your chosen career.
+The conclusion also highlights your determination and motivation to study at a UK university.

 The Structure of the Statement of Purpose